oeziesan/parke-db/README.md

 Pre-trained model used for the tensorflow is [facenet](https://github.com/davidsandberg/facenet) by davidsanberg.

-This project is designed to implemented in a fixed parking user system (not frequently change).
-The automated system work by matching two parameter (face, and license plat).
-This project still under-development and still need a lot of improvement.
+This project is designed for implementation in a fixed-user parking system, where users are consistent and not frequently changing.
+The automated system operates by matching two key parameters: facial recognition and license plate verification.
+Currently, the project is under development and requires further improvements and optimization to enhance accuracy and reliability.

 **Testing Video :**